 - Approximately 26 percent of all new HIV diagnoses are among young people aged 13–24 years.

 - Teens and young adults have the highest rates of sexually transmitted diseases (STDs) of any age group.
-Americans aged 15-24 make up just 27% of the sexually active population, yet they account for 50% of all new cases of STD’s.
-Looking at all new cases by disease, the youth make up 70% of new gonorrhea cases, 63% of Chlamydia; 49% of HPV, 45% of Genital Herpes; and 20% of new syphilis cases.
+Americans aged 15-24 make up just 27% of the sexually active population, yet they account for 50% of all new cases of STD’sSTDs.
+Looking at all new topics by disease, the youth make up 70% of new gonorrhea cases, 63% of Chlamydia, 49% of HPV, 45% of Genital Herpes, and 20% of new syphilis cases.

 Did you enjoy that few minutes of greeting?
 Now, if the people on the first row would please stand.
-If anyone shook hands with this group please stand up.
-(This activity continued until nearly everyone was on his or her feet).
+If anyone shook hands with this group, please stand up.
+(This activity continued until nearly everyone was on their feet).
 Please note that almost everyone is standing.
-This is how a communicable disease or a disease that is “catchy” is spread.
+This is how a communicable disease or a ” catchy ” disease is spread.
 And if the front row people had an STD and were in intimate contact with other people in the room, eventually everyone in the room could be affected by it.
 I noticed that a few of you caught on to what the activity was all about.
-You refused to stand up because you did not want the stigma of having touched an individual although you really had.
+You refused to stand up because you did not want the stigma of having touched an individual, although you really had.
 That also happens in individuals with STDs.
-Very often they have an STD, have passed it on to someone else, but refuse to tell anyone because they just don’t want the stigma that is involved.
+Very often, they have an STD, have passed it on to someone else, but refuse to tell anyone because they just don’t want the stigma that iGod’s agentss involved.